-GOING BEYOND THE STORYWe give readers far more than books on screens.
+GOING BEYOND THE STORYWe will give readers far more than books on screens.

 They can explore beyond the narrative